RadoTheProgrammer/rubik-bld/README.md

 Toggle `T_EDGES` and `T_CORNERS` to choose if you want to train for edges or corners, they are both True by defaults.

-There's also `FILE_DATA_SINGLE` and `FILE_DATA_ALL`, those are the files where your training data are exported, feel free to change them, by default it points to my data
+There's also `DIR_RECONSTRUCTIONS` and `FILE_DATA_ALL`, those are the files where your training data are exported, feel free to change them, by default it points to my data

 ### M_PLAN
 This mode is to train the planification.